graphsense/graphsense-dashboard/README.md

     docker run -e REST_ENDPOINT="https://example.com:9000" -p 8000:80 graphsense-dashboard

-## Local production setup

-If you don't want to use docker or want to generate the static site, create a local production build:
+## Generate static site

+Static pages are not generated in development mode.
+The reason is that Webpack's development server does not work well with the static-site-generator plugin.

+To generate static pages, run the following command:

-    npm run build
+    npm run official

-Build destination of the application is `dist`, for the static site it's `official`.
+Then deploy the directory `official`.
+It contains everything for the static website.

-The local production build uses `DEV_REST_ENDPOINT`.
+Static pages can be edited in `src/pages/static`.

 ## Color configuration